klinker41/android-smsmms/README.md

 ### Dependencies Information

-This library relies on Ion by Koush.
-That library is packaged into here making it easier to use.
-Please note that there are also a few jars that are in the ion/libs folder that need to be set as dependencies for both this library and Ion to get it compiling.
+This library relies on Ion by Koush, which is included in the libs folder already.
+Build the project with Gradle and this will be used.

 ---